dmwhyatt/melody-features/README.md

 ## Corpora

-We supply the Essen Corpus as an example corpus (Eck, 2024; Schaffrath, 1995).
+We supply the Essen Corpus as an example corpus (Eck, 2024; Schaffrath, 1995), as well as "Traditional Flute Dataset for Score Alignment" (https://www.kaggle.com/datasets/jbraga/traditional-flute-dataset/data) for usage with `example.ipynb`.